iiasa/Condor_run_R/README.md

 The submit scripts take as command line argument the name of a file with configuration settings.
 See the [documentation on configuring](configuring.md) to learn more.

 After a run completes, the analysis script `Condor_run_stats.R` can be used to obtain plots and statistics on run and cluster performance.
 This script can be run from [RStudio](https://rstudio.com/) or the command line via `Rscript`.
+The command line arguments of the script tell it which runs to analyse.
+These arguments can either be submit configuration `.R` files or paths to directories containing run artefacts.
+An example invocation is:

+`Rscript Condor_run_stats.R Condor/2021-11-25 config.R`

-When run from the command line, the plots are written to a PDF in the current working directory.
+When invoked from the the command line, the generated plots are written to a PDF in the current working directory.

 ## Troubleshooting
 When your cannot submit or a problem occurs at a later stage, please explore the [troubleshooting documentation](troubleshooting.md) for solutions.